03kiko/CSProjects-IST/README.md

 # CSProjects-IST
-This repository comprises a compilation of projects completed during my Bachelor's in Computer Science at [Instituto Superior Técnico](https://tecnico.ulisboa.pt/en/).
+This repository comprises a compilation of projects completed during my Bachelor's in Computer Science and Engineering at [Instituto Superior Técnico](https://tecnico.ulisboa.pt/en/).
 The projects are categorized by year and course.
 Please note that certain documentation might be missing due to constraints on public sharing.

 ## Courses
 ### 1st Year